MariaProcopii/LFAF/reports/THIRD_LAB_REPORT.md

 }
 ...
 ```
-The main functionality is placed in swich case block.
-We analyze the character and for each case, we asign the recuired tokenType.
+The main functionality is placed in switch case block.
+We analyze the character and for each case, we assign the required tokenType.
 In the end we return the formed token.
-In case such as '=', '+', '-', we should also analyze the next char, to check if we have incremention, equal sign ..., here we use
+In case such as '=', '+', '-', we should also analyze the next char, to check if we have increment, equal sign ..., here we use
 functions `peekChar` and `readChar`.

 ```go